irsbugs/ipynb-extractor/README.md

 ![help_text_example_screenshot](help_text_example_screenshot.png)

-The ipynb_extractor utility may be used on this ipynb file as an example:
+The ipynb_extractor utility may be used on this ipynb file.
+For example:

 ```
 $ python3 ipynb_extractor.py help_text_example.ipynb